network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The only means to further increase throughput is by adding more TCP connections to the pool of load-generating connections.
-If new connections leave the throughput the same, saturation has been reached and - more importantly - the working condition is stable.
+If new connections leave the throughput the same, full link utilization has been reached and - more importantly - the working condition is stable.

 ### Final "Working Conditions" Algorithm